 I’ve had one or two other projects including about three years of very intense, one-on-one, editorial work with author Stuart Tower and his novel Branko (released in late 2014).
 I also was responsible for the novel’s physical design appearanece and layout (for which it won the Beverly Hills International Book Award for overall excellence in presentation, cover design, interior layout and aesthetic components as key to an overall outstanding printed book).

-Then there has been a couple of major web site expansions and redesign, as well as another story I’m hoping will run novel length.
+Then there has been a couple of major web site expansions and redesigns, as well as another story I’m hoping will run novel length.
 And of course, life has had a habit of getting in the way.